shakurocom/InfinityScrollView/README.md

 - [Usage](#usage)
 - [License](#license)

-Task Manager is a Swift library designed to manage asynchronous operations.
-The main purpose of the Task Manager component is to encapsulate work with the server, database, and other background operations into unit-like operations or tasks.
-This helps to separate business logic from UI and reuse operations across the app.
+`InfinityScrollView` is a Swift library designed to add ability to scroll endlessly items horizontally. `InfinityScrollView` has various configuration options like fast deceleration rate, snap to item center, configurable snap deceleration animations.

+`InfinityScrollView` must have a data source and delegate objects.
+The data source must adopt the `InfinityScrollViewDataSource` protocol and the delegate must adopt the `InfinityScrollViewDelegate` protocol.
+The data source provides the views that `InfinityScrollView` will display.
+The delegate allows to respond to scrolling events.

 Infinity scroll example: